teamtechify/techifyai-website/documentation/new-plan-1.md

     -   **Step Dependencies**: Step 9
     -   **User Instructions**: None

--   [ ] Step 11: Final Testing and Review
+-   [ x] Step 11: Final Testing and Review (TO BE TESTED MORE _ DONE FOR NOW)
-    -   **Task**: Manually test the complete user flow to ensure seamless integration and functionality according to the project request and technical specification. **Verify the popup has no header and the footer Close button works as expected.**
+    -   **Task**: Manually test the complete user flow to ensure seamless integration and functionality according to the project request and technical specification.
     -   **Files**: N/A (Testing Step)
     -   **Step Dependencies**: Step 10
     -   **User Instructions**: